top of page

 Autogenous healing mechanism.jpg

-This research presents an experimental investigation of the self-healing ability of fiber-reinforced alkali-activated slag-based composites using a single type of alkali activator at an early age
+This research presents an experimental investigation of the self-healing ability of fiber-reinforced alkali-activated slag

 Ultra-high-ductile alkali-activated slag composites